Create Account

 • You agree to wear full gear: shinpads, breezers, elbows, gloves and helmet.
 Shoulder pads are optional but strongly recommended.
 If you come to a game without adequate protective gear, you will not be allowed to play.

 • You agree to play sober.
 If you come to the game drunk, or otherwise impaired, you won’t be allowed to play.
-All impairment-related decisions will be made by JMS captains and administration.
+All impairment-related decisions will be made by LSH captains and administration.

 By participating, you acknowledge that hockey is a physical sport and injuries may occur.
-You agree not to hold JMS representatives (administrators or captains), or JMS Hockey LLC responsible for injuries you sustain on the ice.
+You agree not to hold LSH representatives (administrators or captains), or Loon State Hockey LLC responsible for injuries you sustain on the ice.

 Ambulance Policy

 If you are injured, you may decide to return to the game or to leave the game.
-Unfortunately, JMS cannot guarantee refunds due to player injury.
+Unfortunately, LSH cannot guarantee refunds due to player injury.
 If a captain feels you are too injured to keep playing, your captain may remove you from the game and may, if the captain deems appropriate, call 911.
 If trained EMTs are involved in responding to your injury, they will make the determination about your medical condition.
 If their evaluation recommends that you go to the hospital or otherwise seek immediate medical attention, you are not permitted to rejoin the game.
-You acknowledge that neither JMS nor any JMSer or representative of JMS is responsible to take you to a hospital.
-If someone volunteers to take you, or if you as a healthy skater volunteer to take an injured skater, that is solely the decision of the driver and JMS assumes no responsibility for the trip or actions/events related to it.
+You acknowledge that neither LSH or representative of LSH is responsible to take you to a hospital.
+If someone volunteers to take you, or if you as a healthy skater volunteer to take an injured skater, that is solely the decision of the driver and LSH assumes no responsibility for the trip or actions/events related to it.

 Registration, Cancellation

-• All players must agree to these JMS Hockey Club rules to participate.
+• All players must agree to these Loon State Hockey rules to participate.
 Players will not be counted as registered until they have paid the full participation fee.

-• Cancellations more that two weeks prior to the start of the season will be handled on a case-by-case basis.
-Please contact the JMS administrators with questions.
+• Cancellations more than two weeks prior to the start of the season will be handled on a case-by-case basis.
+Please contact the LSH administrators with questions.
 We regret that we cannot automatically guarantee a full refund for injured players no longer able to participate.

 • Please refer to the league page for information about cancellation fees.